Physiotherapy and Pelvic Health

 Client Testimonials - What Ladies Are Saying

-Vanessa at Shifra was awesome!
-She’s straightforward and excellent at explaining what’s happening and how to work through it!
-Like anything, you have to be willing to do the work, but it is so worth it!
-I always feared that after having kids I would be doomed to running to the bathroom in a panic or never be able to laugh or sneeze without leaking- now, I do all these things with freedom!!! - Naomi R.
+Vanessa is straightforward and excellent at explaining what’s happening and how to work through it!
+I always feared that after having kids I would be doomed to running to the bathroom in a panic or never be able to laugh or sneeze without a care- I do all the things with freedom!!! ~ Naomi R.